-As a society, we seem to be consumed by guilt, or at least with eliminating it from our lives.
+Our society seems obsessed with guilt.
 It is the topic of thousands of books.
 You can cook without guilt.
 Diet without guilt.
 Eat chocolate or fried foods without guilt.
 Parent your children without guilt.
 Be a guilt-free working parent or a guilt-free single parent.
 Be a guilt-free golfer.
 But should we really be trying to get rid of all of our guilt?
 And what happens when our guilt turns into shame?

-The words guilt and shame are often used to express the same sentiment.
-However, the 2 emotions are quite different.
+The words guilt and shame are often used to say the same thing.
+However, the two emotions are quite different.

 A condition of disgrace or dishonor

-The contrast between the 2 experiences is clear.
+The difference between both experiences is clear.
 We experience guilt when we injure someone else with our poor choices.
-Guilt is a natural part of the human makeup and a necessary part of our value system that motivates us to change.
-Guilt encourages us to take action, to right a wrong, and to become a better person.
+Guilt is a natural part of being human.
+It is an important part of our value system.
+It motivates us to change.
+Guilt encourages us to:

-Why is the distinction important?
+Why is it important to discuss the difference?
 A little guilt is healthy.
-A guilty person is able to empathize with another and show true concern.
-In contrast, a person experiencing shame finds it difficult to empathize with others due to concern for his or her own negative feelings of self.
+A guilty person is able to feel for another and show true concern.
+In contrast, a person who feels shame finds it hard to feel for others.
+The concern is for his or her bad self-image and feelings.